 Bachelor of Architecture and Master of Architecture, Middle East Technical University (METU) in Ankara, Turkey

-Hayri Dortdivanlioglu is a Fulbright Scholar and Ph.D. student in Design Computing.
-He is currently researching the organic unity of the Vitruvian triadic structure of Firmitas, Utilitas and Venustas through neo-ecological concepts.
-In a broader sense, his research interests include neomaterialism, form generation, diagramming, formal analysis, shape grammar and architectural representation.
-Besides his concentration in architecture, Hayri is pursuing the Science, Technology and Society certificate program in Ivan Allen College of Liberal Arts.
-In addition to his studies, Hayri is a teaching assistant in the architectural design studios.
-Prior to coming to Georgia Tech, Hayri received his B.Arch. degree with the excellence in graduation award, and M.Arch. degree from Middle East Technical University [METU] in Ankara, Turkey, where he taught various courses on architectural representation and design studios.
+Hayri Dortdivanlioglu is a Fulbright Scholar and Ph.D. student in architecture at the Georgia Institute of Technology.
+He is currently researching the intertwined relationship between the six Vitruvian principles and his triadic structure of Firmitas, Utilitas, and Venustas through the concepts of new materialism.
+In a broader sense, his research interests include new materialism, design process, form generation, diagramming, formal analysis, shape grammar, and architectural representation.
+Besides his concentration in architecture, Hayri is pursuing the Science, Technology, and Society certificate program.